-DesignBoom has posted a lot of images from Hartmut Essinger’s archives detailing his early work with Apple.
+[DesignBoom](http://www.designboom.com/technology/hartmut-esslingers-early-apple-computer-and-tablet-designs/) has posted a lot of images from Hartmut Essinger’s archives detailing his early work with Apple.
 While the images are from 1982 to 1985, only a few of the designs were implemented during that period.
 The rest seemed to have seeped into the design consciousness of the company.
-As I’ve noted before, I always [...]

 A company called SolarShip has debuted its plans for three heavier-than-air airships that use solar panels built into the roof of their envelope to power themselves.
 The short video they have released illustrates the concept really well: I almost used “demonstrates” but these are clearly computer animations — very well done animations keyed over actual footage for some stunning realism.
 I love seeing people re-thinking supposedly old technology like airships using modern materials to create new possibilities, and I like to imagine what it would be like to work in such a company.

-I really want to be asked to be a part of one of these think tank speculative fiction / future-casting affairs where someone asks you a question like: Would contact with extraterrestrials benefit or harm humanity?
-Discuss.
-Discovery has more on the results of one such exercise held at Penn State.
+I really want to be asked to be a part of one of these think tank speculative fiction / future-casting affairs where someone asks you a question like: *Would contact with extraterrestrials benefit or harm humanity?* Discuss.
+[Discovery has more on the results of one such exercise held at Penn State].

 The L.A.
 Times has a short article, with lots of great links, about [the rise in popularity of long-form non-fiction](http://latimesblogs.latimes.com/jacketcopy/2011/07/calls-for-longform-nonfiction.html).
 If the monograph is dead, as many lament, viva the readable book!

-Bauerlein’s likes to stir the pot, but his post here feels close to the mark, and the discussion that ensues is quite good.
+[Bauerlein’s likes to stir the pot], but his post here *feels* close to the mark, and the discussion that ensues is quite good.